Management and Marketing

 Managing a new venture while continually juggling vital issues such as: mission and values statement; goals and objectives; growth strategy; people and resources; organizational capabilities; financing strategy; vision of success.
 The course addresses differences between Entrepreneurial Management and Corporate Management.
 Prereq: BUAD 231 and C- or better in BUAD 251

 Examination of management challenges associated with developing strategies and managing operations of firms whose activities extend across national boundaries.
 Theoretical, institutional, and case analysis of major issues, including the impact of international codes and organizations on corporate policies, the effect of government policies, techniques for assessing foreign environments, and strategies for managing international business operations are covered.
-Offered annually.
-Prereq: BUAD 251 (C- or higher).
+Prereq: C- or higher in BUAD 251.

 Introduction to the process of turning an idea into a successful start-up business.
 The entrepreneurial mind-set, initiating ventures, developing the plan through understanding legal, marketing, and financial challenges, strategic growth, valuation of the enterprise, and harvesting the enterprise are studied within the context of the entrepreneurial process.
 Pre-req: C- or better in BUAD 231 and 251.